fewprojects/localhost/library/README.md

 ## How to contribute

-Here is how you can contribute to localhost UI

-- You can modify and correct documentation
-- Add new themes to the library

-### Here is how to add new themes

 Follow this prcedure to contribute by adding new themes to localhost UI.

 - Fork this repository to your github.